Coffee production in El Salvador: Background

 Dark roasted coffee beans from El Salvador.

 Coffee was first cultivated in El Salvador for domestic use early in the 19th century.
 By mid-century its commercial promise was evident, and the government began to favor its production through legislation such as tax breaks for producers, exemption from military service for coffee workers, and elimination of export duties for new producers.
 By 1880 coffee had become virtually the sole export crop.

 Compared with Indigofera, previously the dominant export commodity, coffee was a more demanding crop.
 Since coffee bushes required several years to produce a usable harvest, its production required a greater commitment of capital, labor, and land than did indigo.
 Coffee also grew best at a certain altitude, whereas indigo flourished almost anywhere.

 Unlike those of Guatemala and Costa Rica, the Salvadoran coffee industry developed largely without the benefit of external technical and financial help.
 El Salvador nonetheless became one of the most efficient coffee producers in the world.
 This was especially true on the large coffee plantations, where the yield per hectare increased in proportion to the size of the plantation, a rare occurrence in plantation agriculture.
 The effect of coffee production on Salvadoran society has been immeasurable, not only in terms of land tenure but also because the coffee industry has served as a catalyst for the development of infrastructure (roads and railroads) and as a mechanism for the integration of indigenous communities into the national economy.

+Salvadoran coffee is distinguished by being grown in mineral-rich volcanic soils, as the country is within the Central American volcanic arc.
+Its main coffee-producing regions are Apaneca-Ilamatepec, Alotepeque-Metapán, Cacahuatique, and El Bálsamo-Quezaltepec, each with different climates.
+This combination of volcanic soil and regional diversity has made the country a source of specialty coffee.